oddbird/oddsite/content/2018/12/10/channels-and-drf.rst

 WebSockets, Consumers, and Groups
 ---------------------------------

-Let's talk a bit about architecture before we talk about how to implement it.
+Let's talk a bit about architecture before we dive into implementation.

-As we're using it, Channels primarily drives the pushing of notifications about the state of selected objects to the client, over WebSockets.
-We've opted to simplify the client's job by having one endpoint that it can call to subscribe to any objects it wants, and to use the payload it sends to validate and set up that subscription.
+As we're using it, Channels primarily drives WebSockets to push notifications to the client.
+We've opted to simplify the client's job by having one endpoint that it can call to subscribe to any object it wants, using the payload it sends to validate and set up that subscription.
 So the client sends the following data to ``wss://server.domain/ws/notifications``:

 .. code:: json

    {
-       "object_type": "string representation of type",
+       "model": "string representation of model name",
-       "id": "hashid of the instance"
+       "id": "hashid of the instance PK"
    }

 The server will then decide if the requesting user can subscribe to that